justanotherbyte/imoog/README.md

 ```
 Please keep in mind that both Uvicorn and Hypercorn support running applications through the Unix Domain Socket (UDS) protocol rather than the Transmission Control Protocol (TCP).
 The choice is yours.

+On another note, keep in mind that the amount of workers you have will only affect performance if your machine's CPU core count supports it.
+Else, increasing the worker count will not be helpful at all.

 ## Settings
 ---